Chesterton, Indiana: Media

 Chesterton has a local newspaper, the Chesterton Tribune, which was first established in 1882 before shortly going out of business and later being resurrected in 1884.
 It had been published daily since 1961 before ceasing operations on December 30, 2020.
 However, it was purchased by Hometown Media Inc. on March, 10th, 2021, becoming a twice-weekly, full color paper.
 The town also is serviced by Chesterton's high school radio station, WDSO, which provides local news in addition to its regular music programming.

 Transportation

 The South Shore Line, operated by the Northwest Indiana Commuter Transportation District, is headquartered in Chesterton.
 The South Shore Line stops north of Chesterton at the Dune Park station with multiple trains per day to Chicago and South Bend.
 V-Line's Orange Line route stops near the South Shore station, indirectly connecting Chesterton to Valparaiso University on weekends.

 Culture

 Festivals

-Chesterton was home to the annual Wizard of Oz Festival, which is the largest and most famous of its kind.
+Chesterton was home to the annual Wizard of Oz Festival, established in 1982, which is the largest and most famous of its kind.
 In 2006, former organizers Lakeshore Festivals and Events moved the event to the Porter County Expo Center in Valparaiso, Indiana.
 After 3 years, LFE discontinued the festival and it was brought home to Chesterton by the Duneland Business Initiative Group in 2009.
 The Duneland Business Initiative later rescinded their support of the festival in 2013.